nooraalam1/My_Laravel_Project/README.md

     php artisan breeze:install

-## git fetch origin
-If you want to reset all your local changes for this branch then use,
+## If you want to reset all your local changes for this branch then use,

     git reset --hard origin/your-branch